Losing It All...and Bouncing Back

 Passport, Rail Pass, Journal, Phone

-Keep your passport and rail pass in your money belt, and your phone safely tucked away.
+Keep your passport (and credit cards and large bills) in your money belt, and your phone safely tucked away.

 Woman talking to police, Venice